RedDiego15/react-shop/README.md

 # react-shop

-This project was createade with a personal configuration in webpack, made with responsive design, separate page with react route and manage SPA in home, until now this is the first version of the project it still needs manage the routes.
+This project was created with a personal configuration in webpack, made with responsive design, separate pages with react route and manage SPA in home, until now this is the first version of the project.
+It still needs manage the routes. only front-end client side rendering

 ## Available Scripts